Family Office vs. Hedge Fund

 Final Thoughts

-If you are an entrepreneur seeking an investment, be sure to fully understand what is the investor/fund investment thesis and strategy, where is the investor on their investment horizon, what are the investable assets in their portfolio/fund, when, in what and how much was their last investment.
-Then tailor, tailor, tailor your pitch to the needs of the investor.
+If you are an entrepreneur seeking investment, be sure to fully understand the investor/fund's investment thesis and strategy, where the investor is on their investment horizon, what investable assets are in their portfolio/fund, and when, in what, and how much their last investment was.
+Then, tailor your pitch to the investor's needs.

 Share